At this time, our therapy matchmaking is available outside of insurance.

 We would love to connect you with the right therapist or coach for you and we believe strongly in the value (both financially and emotionally) of our community’s deep expertise.
 At this time, our transparent experience is that the systems and reimbursement rates surrounding insurance make finding a therapist in-network very challenging.
 Learn more about why many therapists do not accept insurance in-network here.

 We have also found that if you can manage to make room in your budget (which we acknowledge can also be very challenging), working with a therapist outside of insurance has many benefits.
 There are ways to reduce the cost of therapy, as well, even if your therapist is not in-network with insurance.
-For example, check out Better, a helpful resource to make receiving your cash back from insurance as easy as sending Better a picture of your bill.
+For example, check out Nirvana, a helpful resource to make receiving your cash back from insurance easy.

 We recognize that therapy is an investment.
 Though many therapists and coaches we work with offer a sliding scale, even sliding scale rates are sometimes not accessible to all.
 As a company, we are committed to working toward a world where therapy is more financially accessible.
 We know that at this time, accessibility is a frustrating and often debilitating void in the system.
 We want to do our best to provide the resources you need.